 MDCN 440: Applied Evidence Based Medicine

-This research guide will assist you in building the skills required to acquire the literature that you will consult when working with patients in a clinical setting, or colleagues on research projects.
+This research guide will assist you in building the skills required to acquire the literature that you'll consult when working with patients in a clinical setting or with colleagues on research projects.

-Whether you are familiar with finding medical literature, or new to using databases and other information tools, we hope you find the library component of MDCN 440 helpful to your academic success.
+Whether you're familiar with finding medical literature or new to using databases and other information tools, we hope you find the library component of MDCN 440 helpful to your academic success.
 We encourage you to utilize the librarians and library resources throughout your academic and professional careers so that you continuing building your literature searching and critical appraisal skills.

-Your librarian for this course is Zahra Premji.
-I am available to answer questions about finding literature for your assignments.
+My name is Nicole Dunnewold and I'm your librarian for this course.
+I'm available to answer questions about finding and appraising literature for your assignments.
 You can e-mail me to set up an appointment.

-While there is a librarian assigned to this course, all of our librarians are familiar with the course requirements and able to assist.
-We offer a drop-in consultation service in the Health Sciences Library every weekday from 12:30 - 4:30 pm.
-Just ask at the service desk to see the librarian.
+While I'm the assigned librarian for this course, all of our librarians are familiar with the course requirements and are able to assist.
+The Health Sciences Library offers a drop-in consultation service every weekday from 1:00 - 4:00 pm.
+Just ask at the service desk to see a librarian.

 The EBM Pyramid

-On the right, the pyramid ranks the order in which practitioners should consult clinical resources: first try to find the answer in a guideline or summary tool such as DynaMed or UpToDate.
-If that doesn't yield an answer, try to find a systematic review or synopsis (such as those published in BMJ's Evidence-Based Medicine or in ACP Journal Club.
-If you're still not finding answers, you may need at that point to delve into the primary literature and do a PubMed search to find original studies.
+On the right, the pyramid ranks the order in which practitioners should consult clinical resources: first try to find the answer in a guideline or summary tool like DynaMed.
+If that doesn't yield an answer, try to find a systematic review or synopsis (such as those published in ACP Journal Club).
+If you're still not finding answers, you may need to delve into the primary literature and do a PubMed search to find original studies.

 - URL: https://library.ucalgary.ca/guides/mdcn440